bernhard-dwe/CleanMoq/readme.md

 It has been completely removed in CleanMoq.

-Version 1.0.0 is the beginning of CleanMoq, it is the version 4.20.0 without the spywhere.
+Version 1.0.0 is the beginning of CleanMoq, it is the version 4.20.0 without the spyware.

 CleanMoq will be enhanced to standard principles as required and versioning forward will commence from version 1.0.0.